-For better understanding of the asymmetric case, it is useful to consider the case of an infinitesimal concentration of one opinion, $c+ \rightarrow 0$.
-We naturally restrict ourselves to the situation where a single + voter is placed in a sea of opinion.
-Identifying an interface between + and - domains with a random walker, an equivalence to two annihilating random walkers who are nearest neighbors at t=0 is established.
+For better understanding of the asymmetric case, it is useful to consider the case of an infinitesimal concentration of one opinion, $c+ \to 0$.
+We naturally restrict ourself to the situation where a single + voter is placed in a sea of - opinion.
+Identifying an interface between + and domains with a random walker, an equivalence to two annihilating random walkers who are nearest neighbors at t = 0, is established.
 The distribution $P_n(t)$ is thus equal to the fraction of sites visited n times by the two walkers.
 We further simplify the problem by considering the fraction of sites visited by a single random walk with a trap as one of its nearest neighbors.
 Although the two problems are not identical, we expect that the results are similar in nature and differ only by numerical prefactors.
-The reason is that the distance between the two random walks itself performs a random walk.
+The reason is that the distance between the two random walks itself performs a random walk with in the vicinity of a trap.